Russell Henley betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+MEMPHIS, TENNESSEE - AUGUST 07: Russell Henley hits a tee shot on the seventh hole during the first round of the FedEx St. Jude Championship 2025 at TPC Southwind on August 07, 2025 in Memphis, Tennessee.
+(Photo by Andy Lyons/Getty Images)

-Russell Henley finished tied for 10th at 12-under in his most recent appearance at this tournament.
+Russell Henley finished tied for 10th at 12-under in his most recent appearance at this tournament in 2025.
 He'll tee off at Waialae Country Club Jan.
 15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Henley's recent history at the Sony Open in Hawaii